Bounding the resources for thermalizing many-body localized systems: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Alvaro Martin Alhambra, Johnnie Gray, Volkher Scholz, and Henrik Wilming for helpful discussions.
-CS is funded by EPSRC.
-NN is funded by the Alexander von Humboldt foundation.
-PB acknowledges funding from the Templeton Foundation.
-JE has been supported by the DFG (FOR 2724, CRC 183), the FQXi, and the Templeton Foundation.
-Below, we summarize the climate expenses of this work.
-We acknowledge the Freie Universit{\"a}t Berlin for covering the costs of the emissions offset.
+We would like to thank {\'A}lvaro Martin Alhambra, Johnnie Gray, Volkher Scholz, and Henrik Wilming for helpful discussions.
+C.~S.\ is funded by EPSRC.
+N.~N. is funded by the Alexander von Humboldt foundation.
+P.~B. acknowledges funding from the Templeton Foundation.
+J.~E. has been supported by the DFG (FOR 2724, CRC 183), the FQXi, and the Templeton Foundation.
+We acknowledge the Freie Universit{\"a}t Berlin for covering the costs of offsetting the emission generated by this research.

 \onecolumngrid